SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 Manually Building On Linux
 --------------------------
-The following approach allows us to a locally installed version of ITK and/or elastix.
+The following approach allows us to use a locally installed version of ITK and/or elastix.

 1. Setup the prerequisites
     - `sudo apt-get install cmake swig monodevelop r-base r-base-dev ruby python python-dev tcl tcl-dev tk tk-dev`.